Holocaust survivor Margot Friedländer turns 100 | DW | 05.11.2021

 German Jewish Holocaust survivor Margot Friedländer, who moved back to Berlin at the age of 88, celebrates her 100th birthday on Friday.
 Her late years of education and reconciliation are being honored this week.

-Margot Friedländer says she has lived four different lives in her 100 years, but it was the moment between the first life and the second that marked her forever.
+Margot Friedländer says she has lived four different lives in her 100 years, but it was the moment when her first life became her second that marked her forever.
 That was when her early, mainly happy years in Berlin turned into 15 months of hiding in various houses in Berlin, evading the Nazi authorities as long as she could, and then another year of surviving the Theresienstadt concentration camp.

-The scene, related in her 2008 memoir, happened on January 20, 1943, in the apartment of a couple she barely knew in Berlin's Kreuzberg district.
+In her 2008 memoir, Friedländer recounts an incident on January 20, 1943, in the apartment of a couple she barely knew in Berlin's Kreuzberg district.
+She knew that her mother had recently been there.

-But her mother had already left, the acquaintance told the 21-year-old woman, then Margot Bendheim.
+The acquaintance told Friedländer, who was 21 years old and had the last name Bendheim at the time, that her mother had left.
 She had gone to report herself to the authorities to join her son, Margot's brother Ralph, who had been arrested that afternoon by the Gestapo.
 The woman then handed Margot her mother's handbag containing her last connection with her family: An address book and an amber necklace.
 And there was a message, passed on verbally: "Try to make your life."

 "These words shaped my life," Friedländer told DW this week at one of the events taking place in Berlin to mark her 100th birthday on Friday — this one the opening of an exhibition of portraits of her.
 "I feel that I have accomplished something, not just for my mother, not just for six million Jews, but for the many million people who were killed because they didn't want to do what they were told to do."